pklingem/livelist.js/README.md

 * Calculate slug and value for filter options from the option name if either aren't provided.
 * Make template engine plugable (hogan.js, etc. rather than mustache)
+* Let the server tell us which filters are available (i.e. don't hardcode the filters in javascript)
+* Default to post to filters action to eliminate issues with URI string limits